jpgtzg/KepServerLogger/README.md

 KepServerLogger is split into two independent applications that communicate exclusively through KepServerEX's OPC UA server:

 - **Extractor** — runs on the Windows machine hosting KepServerEX.
 Collects local system metrics (CPU, RAM, network, services, events, OPC diagnostics) and publishes them as OPC UA nodes on KepServer.
 - **Ingestor** — runs on a separate Linux machine.
-Connects to the same KepServer OPC UA server, reads all published data (system metrics + PLC/Link tags), and persists it into TimescaleDB.
+Connects to the same KepServer OPC UA server, reads all published data (system metrics + tag channels), and persists it into TimescaleDB.

 KepServer acts as the single integration point.
 Neither component talks to the other directly.